 If you should happen to miss the peak, take consolation in the fact that you've missed the peak crowds as well.
 A tranquil walk through the desert will reward you any time of year.
 For weekly updates see our Wildflower Watch.

-Need tips on how to get that great photo, we have several articles on DesertUSA that will help.
-Links to DesertUSA photography articles.
+Need tips on how to get that great photo?
+We have articles on DesertUSA that will help.
+Here's a list of DesertUSA's photography articles.

 Spring Blooming Periods